amsievert/dndnotes/mdFiles/Campaign Notes/The Last Act of the Chronarch/Session 14.md

 On the second day of travel, the party comes across the camp of a small band of No'zaral Military soldiers.
 There are about 15 of them, led by a captain named Gorm (half-orc from Kul-Radein).
 The soldiers are guarding the border with the Atrisean Dynasty.

+On the second night, an Oni hunts whoever is keeping watch.
+It's beady eyes watch from the dark.

+Around mid-afternoon on the third day of travel, the party reaches the area that is indicated by Ysaldan's map.